bright-spark/publicnote/README.md

 # publicnote.com
 Public Encrypted Notes

-Publicnote is a database of notes that is accessible to the public.
-No account is required.
-Simply enter a title to access any note.
+Publicnote is a free online notepad.
+Enter any title to create a new note or to access any existing note.
+No account is required to access publicnote.

+All notes are auto-saved to the cloud as you type.
+The check mark in the upper right corner indicates when a note is successfully saved.

-Every note is encrypted with AES256, using the title as the encryption key.
-An SHA256 hash of the title is used to index the encrypted note.
-The title is never exposed, thus neither the website owner nor the web host can view the plaintext contents of any note (unless the title is easily guessed).
+Every note is encrypted with AES-256, using the title as the encryption key.
+An SHA-256 hash of the title is used to index the encrypted note in a database.
+Since SHA-256 is a one-way function, the title is never exposed, thus neither the website owner nor the web host (AWS) can view the plaintext contents of any note (unless the title is easily guessed).

             title → SHA256 → index
               ⇣